 People, especially residents of very large countries such as the United States, are so used to their own country’s state issued paper money that most think that such money is “the” money and there is no other.
 That is not true.
 Residents of a number of small countries are used to the idea that they can store their wealth in foreign currencies and precious metals.
 Today, through the mechanism of the stock market Americans and residents of other countries can store wealth in a variety of monies and money substitutes including any of the leading currencies of the world and in valuable commodities such as precious metals and petroleum.

 Walt Disney was struck by the contrast between the clean and attractive environment within the Disneyland Park in Anaheim, California and the disorderliness, congestion, pollution, crime and grime of even so modern and prosperous an urban area as greater Los Angeles.

 Mr. Disney bought land in Northern Florida and began a project he called, “The Experimental Prototype Community of Tomorrow (EPCOT).”

 He envisioned a perfect city with dependable public transportation and an environment enriched in education and expanding technology.
 “EPCOT . . . will take its cue from the new ideas and new technologies that are now emerging from the creative centers of American industry,” he said.
 “It will be a community of tomorrow that will never be completed, but will always be introducing and testing and demonstrating new materials and systems.
 And EPCOT will always be a showcase to the world for the ingenuity and imagination of American free enterprise.”
-Walt Disney World comprises 47 square miles, twice the size of Manhattan and about the same area in size as the city of San Francisco.
+Walt Disney World comprises 10,524 square miles, 319 times the size of Manhattan and about 223 times the size of the city of San Francisco.

 Within EPCOT Center the Walt Disney Company provides all services typically provided elsewhere by political “government,” such as streets and highways, mass transit via monorail, waste disposal, security and public safety.